 - Through a chain of events, the airline started up again, eventually merging with Miami-based Carnival airlines to form a new Pan Am, Pan Am Two.
-That airline went bankrupt too.
+Pan Am two, the airline went bankrupt, too.

 - Guilford, a new Hampshire based rail company, purchased the assets of the airline.
 Pan Am flew again; a sort of Pan Am Three.
 That Pan Am flew between Hartford and Boston and Florida, and a few very small places.

 The brand has had a new life in licensing.

 The Leo DiCaprio movie Catch Me if You Can showed Pan Am as a glamorous company.
 A tv show followed.

 Today, these are the pieces of Pan Am that are still around.

 - The Pan Am Worldport: Now called Delta’s Terminal 3, it has been refurbished by Delta (note this history piece was destroyed by Delta).